neo4j/neo4j/README.md

 Licensing
 ---------

 Neo4j is an open source product.
 We support a Community edition under the GPLv3 license.
-Advanced and Enterprise editions are available under the AGPLv3 license for open source projects otherwise under a commercial license from [Neo Technology](http://info.neotechnology.com/contactus.html).
+The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license from [Neo Technology](http://info.neotechnology.com/contactus.html).